-Fruit: The fruit is a smooth, slender, pointed pod that looks much like a milkweed pod.
+Fruit/Seeds: The fruit is a smooth, slender, pointed pod that looks much like a milkweed pod.
 The pods are light green in color and are frequently borne in pairs.
 They are abundant during July and August.
 Like milkweed, the pods open in late summer, disseminating large numbers of downy seeds.
 Can produce 2,000 seeds per square yard.

-Black Swallow-wort (Cynanchum louiseae syn.
+Black swallow-wort (Cynanchum louiseae syn.
 Vincetoxicum nigrum)

-Triclopyr or glyphosate can be applied to foliage around mid-September.
+Chemical Control: Triclopyr or glyphosate can be applied to foliage around mid-September.
 Use of a surfactant helps herbicides penetrate the waxy leaf coating.
 Cut-stem treatment with glyphosate is effective but labor intensive.
 Use of systemic “Round Up” herbicide is also effective in removing swallow-wort.

 Center for Invasive Species and Ecosystem Health http://www.invasive.org/browse/subinfo.cfm?sub=3398